Homepage Icon

 What makes Texas estate planning drafting software different?

-Texas drafting requires community property characterization, independent administration language, and alignment with Texas Estates Code requirements.
-Statular supports these Texas-specific workflows so attorneys can generate compliant trust packages efficiently.
+Texas drafting involves community property characterization, independent administration language, and attention to Texas Estates Code conventions.
+Statular supports these Texas-specific workflows so attorneys can prepare trust packages efficiently and review them before finalizing.

 Does Statular include Texas-specific deeds and forms?